RUSIZI-BWEGERA: AWAY FROM EVERYTHING

 Obviously when it comes to larger investments we have to step in when we can, as in the case of the construction of the 5 classrooms that is underway right now.

-A catastrophic flood in May 2020 left people dead and missing, destroying 15,000 homes.
-Fortunately, in the area of our school it was less tragic but a part was destroyed and our classrooms made unsafe and unusable.
+A flood of catastrophic proportions in May 2020 destroyed 15,000 homes, leaving behind a lot of dead and missing.
+Fortunaltely, in the area of our school it was less tragic but a part was destroyed and our classrooms were made unsafe and unusable.